andrelohmann/ansible-role-root_colored_prompt/README.md

 Simple ansible role to switch on the colored prompt for the root user

+### Requirements

+This role requires ubuntu

+### Role Variables

+This role does not support any further variables

+### Example Playbook

+    - hosts: accounts
+      roles:
+         - { role: andrelohmann.root_colored_prompt }

+## Role Development

 ### Special purpose

-This role will exemplarily showcase the perfect development environment for ansible roles.
+This repository supports the following features for the role development:

   * yamllint
   * ansible-lint
-  * ansible-playbook ---syntax-check
   * molecule test
-  * gitlab action
+  * github action
+  * auto version-up
   * update ansible-galaxy
   * show build status
-  * auto version-up
   * test within vagrant (for development purose)
   * test with molecule (inside or outside vagrant)
   * test against docker container
+  * test and develop inside vscode

 ### Prerequisites